-If you get the The specified user does not have a valid profile while trying to start a program, you might be able to fix the issue by disabling the application from the Task Manager.
+If you get The specified user does not have a valid profile while trying to start a program, you might be able to fix the issue by disabling the application from the Task Manager.

 Windows Store apps are by default stored in /WindowsApps folder.
-If you see the error The specified users does not have a valid profile while launching a Windows Store app, the folder may not have the required permission to run the app.
+If you see the error The specified users does not have a valid profile while launching a Microsoft Store app, the folder may not have the required permission to run the app.

-A workaround for this problem is to move the apps files to a different folder in the hard drive.
-Begin with accessing WindowsApp folder.
+A workaround for this problem is to move the files of the app to a different folder in the hard drive.
+Begin with accessing the WindowsApp folder.

 Note: You may need administrative permission to access this folder:

 If you don’t have the required permission to provide admin access, you need to add your username in the security tab, which is by default to set to Trusted Installer in the Permission tab.
 Here is how to do it.

 - Go to C: Program Files

-- Right-click on Windows Apps folder and select Properties.
+- Right-click on the Windows Apps folder and select Properties.

-- Open Security tab and click on Advanced button.
+- Open the Security tab and click on the Advanced button.